ladjs/supertest/Readme.md

   Perform the request and invoke `fn(err, res)`.
   If the call was created with an instance of a server - it **closes** the server, wether it was bound to a port or not.
+  Also mind that the `this` context inside teh callback is set to the `supertest.Test` instance, and not the mocha test or any other context you're running in.

 ## Notes